Transforming freeways into high-performing multi-modal corridors:

 An empirical demonstration of the effectiveness of managed lanes; The Doug MacDonald Challenge - Rice and Traffic Congestion

-Michael Replogle’s narrated presentation on IC4M/Hotter Lanes (January, 2024; begins at 24:40) as an alternative to the possible expansion of I-495 and I-270 in the Maryland suburbs of Washington, DC
+Michael Replogle’s narrated presentation on IC4M/Hotter Lanes; The IC4M Plan for Fixing Maryland’s Part of the DC Region’s Congestion (January, 2024; begins at 24:40) as an alternative to the possible expansion of I-495 and I-270 in the Maryland suburbs of Washington, DC

 From Dissent magazine, a thorough debunking of road modeling, the pseudoscience used to justify the expansion of freeway corridors across the US; Highway Robbery